code-craka/creavibe-pro/docs/deployment-guide.md

 # Deploying the Documentation Site to Vercel

-This guide will walk you through the process of deploying the Creavibe.pro documentation site to Vercel.
+This guide will walk you through the process of deploying the CreaVibe documentation site to Vercel.

 ## Prerequisites